 YouTube

 Load video

-To compensate for this disadvantage, Danish songwriters and performers may have focused on creating upbeat, catchy and memorable songs with universal themes and catchy hooks, in order to appeal to a wider audience.
+To overcome this potential disadvantage, Danish songwriters and performers likely focused on crafting upbeat, catchy, and memorable songs with universal themes and hooks, appealing to a broader audience.
+This strategic approach allowed Denmark to carve out its niche and maintain competitiveness on the Eurovision stage, despite linguistic limitations.

-However, in recent years, the style and language of Danish entries in the Eurovision Song Contest have changed.
-Nowadays, many Danish songs are performed in English, which has become a common language for many Eurovision entries.
-Additionally, the musical style of Danish entries has become more contemporary and diverse, with a focus on a wide range of genres including pop, rock, and electronic music, among others.
+In recent years, Danish entries in the Eurovision Song Contest have undergone notable changes in style and language.
+Many Danish songs are now performed in English, reflecting a trend seen across numerous Eurovision entries where English has become a common language of choice.
+Furthermore, the musical style of Danish entries has evolved to become more contemporary and diverse, encompassing a wide range of genres such as pop, rock, and electronic music, among others.

+YouTube